 Everything You Need Before Installation

-- The latest version of the Linux distribution that is Ubuntu in my case.
+- The latest version of the Linux distribution is Ubuntu in my case.

 - A USB drive with at least 4 GBs of space